 -f "C:\Path\To\Your_Diff_Script.sql"

-The operation results in an error, as the tables’ schemas do not match.
+The operation returns an error because the table schemas don’t match.

-TableDiff is a powerful tool for comparing database tables, but it has certain limitations.
+TableDiff is a useful utility for comparing database tables, but it has several limitations.

 | Limitation | Description |